Procedures and Guidelines

 The Associate Dean, Undergraduate Medical Education, will track receipt of Informal Discussion Forms that had been incurred by the students that have not met the threshold for a Professionalism Concern Form.
 This would include students who have received 2 or fewer Informal Discussion Forms.

-If a student incurs multiple (3 or more) Informal Discussion Forms of a similar type (e.g. late assignments) or multiple (3 or more) Informal Discussion Forms of different types (e.g. 1 late assignment, 1 episode of being late for a lecture and 1 missed mandatory session), then the Year Chair will be informed and will meet with the student.
+If a student has needed multiple (3 or more) informal discussions of similar or different types, then the Year Chair will be informed and will meet with the student.
 The student is encouraged to see the support of OSA and to invite an OSA staff member to a meeting.
 The Year Chair will document the meeting and will complete a Professionalism Concern Form.
-The student will have an opportunity to include a comment in the Report.
+The student will have an opportunity to include a response which will be included.
 The Professionalism Concern Form will be submitted to the Associate Dean, Undergraduate Medical Education.
 The Report will be placed on the student’s Professionalism File.
 No further action will occur at that time.

 6.2 Reporting a Major Incident

-A Major Incident is one that has the potential for serious consequences to patients, peers, staff, and faculty.
+A Major Incident is one that has the potential for serious consequences to patients, peers, staff and faculty.
 A Major Incident may also include incidents that have the potential to damage the reputation of the College of Medicine.
 Examples of Major Incidents can be found in Section 3.0 – Definitions.
-The procedure for reporting a Major Incident is shown in Appendix B. When a student is alleged to have engaged in a Major Incident, the reporter submits the concern in writing (which may be documented on an Informal Discussion Form) to the Year Chair, who subsequently meets with the student to discuss the incident.
+The procedure for reporting a Major Incident is shown in Appendix B. When a student is alleged to have engaged in a Major Incident, the reporter submits the concern in writing (which may be documented on an Informal Discussion Form) to the Year Chair.
+The Year Chair or their delegate will meet with the student to discuss the incident.
 The student is encouraged to see the support of OSA and to invite an OSA staff member to a meeting.
 The Year Chair will document the meeting and will complete a Professionalism Concern Form.
 The student will have an opportunity to include a response in the Report.
 The Professionalism Concern Form will be submitted to the Associate Dean, Undergraduate Medical Education.

 6.3 Reporting a Critical Incident